Anglo-Persian War: Battle of Khoshab

-The Persian guns continued to fire on British positions until dawn.
-The Persian army had gathered near the British encampment and prepared for a battle.
-Ravanji cites the Persian army as 7,000 troops in total while Sandes lists the Persian troops as being 8,000 strong, composed of 6,000 infantry and 2,000 cavalry.
-On the morning of 8 February, the Persian army under Shoja ol-Molk drew up in line with the right flank of its infantry resting on the walled village of Khushab.
-The left flank of the Persian army was covered by a round fortalice tower.
-Shoja ol-Molk had ordered two rising mounds placed at the center of the Persian infantry.
-He ordered the bulk of the Persian guns placed at the center and had deep nullahs covering the right front and flank.
+The Iranian guns continued to fire on British positions until dawn.
+The Iranian army had gathered near the British encampment and prepared for a battle.
+Ravanji cites the Iranian army as 7,000 troops in total while Sandes lists the Iranian troops as being 8,000 strong, composed of 6,000 infantry and 2,000 cavalry.
+On the morning of 8 February, the Iranian army under Shoja ol-Molk drew up in line with the right flank of its infantry resting on the walled village of Khushab.
+The left flank of the Iranian army was covered by a round fortalice tower.
+Shoja ol-Molk had ordered two rising mounds placed at the center of the Iranian infantry.
+He ordered the bulk of the Iranian guns placed at the center and had deep nullahs covering the right front and flank.
 The Qashqai cavalry was led by Sohrab Khan, the hereditary chief of the Qashqai peoples native to the region.
 As the morning mist cleared, the two sides began firing their cannons at each other's positions.

 The British brigades began maneuvering into different positions, moving up as they deployed.
 The British army formed two lines, with the first consisting of the 78th Highlanders and a contingent of Indian sappers to their right, the rest included the 26th Regiment Native Infantry, the 2nd European Light Infantry, and the 4th Rifle Regiment at the far-left of the line.
 The second line included her Majesty's 64th Regiment to the right, the 20th Regiment Native Infantry, and the Belooch Battalion to the left.
 Outram placed the light infantry battalions to counter the Qajar centre, while a detachment of the 3rd Cavalry covered the Qashqai Cavalry.
-The Governor of Borazjan was present at the British rear but was forced off his horse to his knees when attempting to signal the Persian army to his presence.
+The Governor of Borazjan was present at the British rear but was forced off his horse to his knees when attempting to signal the Iranian army to his presence.

-The Persian rank and file included the 1st Qashqai Regiment, which took position on the left of the Persian line.
+The Iranian rank and file included the 1st Qashqai Regiment, which took position on the left of the Iranian line.
 Other native units included the Regiment of Bushehr, the Regiment of Kazerun, and the Qaragozlu regiments from Shiraz.
 Jahangir Khan and Lotfali Khan Qashqai were the commanding officers of the 1st Qashqai Regiment.
 Reza Qoli Khan Arab commanded the Inanlu, Baharlu and 1st Arab Regiment.
 The Qashqai Cavalry Regiment was divided into two detachments, with Sohrab Khan leading a contingent of 800 cavalrymen on the left flank.
 A division of 1,000 cavalry covered the right flank beside the defensive walls of Khoshab.
-Two artillery squadrons were positioned at the centre of the Persian army, while four other squadrons manned the 9-pounder brass guns on either flank each.
+Two artillery squadrons were positioned at the centre of the Iranian army, while four other squadrons manned the 9-pounder brass guns on either flank each.
 The Persian army relied primarily on the Sarbaz from its reformed Nezam Regiments as opposed to the irregular infantry outside the auspices of the Qajar military.
 As such, Shoja ol-Molk refused to consider inviting the Tangestani Braves (Daliran-e Tangestan) to the defense of Borazjan.